drashland/website-v2/docs/sinco/v2.x/2_tutorials/9_take_screenshots.md

 In this tutorial, you will:

 - Create a headless browser instance; and
-- Take a screenshot of your favourite website: drash.land!;
+- Take a screenshot of your favourite website: drash.land!

 ## Folder Structure End State